 Home equity loans, home equity lines of credit, and second mortgages are avenues to tap into your equity, but they may require high credit scores and/or up-front costs that would be a struggle at this time.

-EasyKnock provides a home equity loan alternative that allows you to convert your home equity to cash without the roadblocks of credit qualifications or closing costs.
+Sale-leaseback programs offer a home equity loan alternative that allow you to convert your home equity to cash without the roadblocks of credit qualifications or closing costs.

 Traditional lenders often make it difficult for homeowners to tap into their home equity without pristine credit reports and histories.
-However, EasyKnock offers a range of solutions that keep you in your home and help you meet urgent financial needs.
+However, sale-leaseback solutions offer an option that can keep you in your home and help you meet urgent financial needs.

 3. Refinance Your Mortgage